microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationmethodsroot-usersregisteredbyfeature.md

 Get the number of users capable of Multi-Factor Authentication, Self-Service Password Reset, and Passwordless authentication.

 ## Permissions
-One of the following permissions is required to call this API.
+The following permissions are required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|